-All datasets archived at FSD are available on the Data Service Portal Aila, free of charge.
+All datasets archived at FSD are available on Aila Data Service, free of charge.

 Aila contains approximately 1,400 datasets, the majority of which are quantitative data.
 Aila has over 3,200 registered users from universities in Finland and abroad.
 Approximately 10% of the users are from abroad.

-Data are available free of charge for registered users, according to access conditions set for each dataset.
+Data are available free of charge for registered users, in accordance with access conditions set for each dataset.
 Most datasets are available for research, teaching and study purposes while some have stricter access conditions.
 Approximately 80 are openly available for all users without registration.
 The variables of many quantitative datasets are already available in English and more are translated on request.